siddhida/QuizApp/ABOUTAPP.md

 **4. Technologies:**
    - **Web Server:** Node.js with Express.js for the server.
-   - **Database:** MongoDB for storing user profiles, questions, and responses.
+   - **Database:** RDBMS for storing user profiles, questions, and responses.
    - **Frontend:** React, HTML, CSS, and JavaScript for the user interfaces.
    - **Authentication:** JWT (JSON Web Tokens) for user authentication.